About semantic tags

 Required

-A flag that indicates if the item was cancelled.
+A flag that indicates if the item was canceled.

 Important

-The field to which the is-cancellation semantic is applied must represent a value that is TRUE when items are cancelled and FALSE when items are purchases and NULL when the value is unknown.
+The field to which the is-cancellation semantic is applied must represent a value that is TRUE when items are canceled and FALSE when items are purchases and NULL when the value is unknown.

 Note